jxw7410/url_shortener/README.md

 * Docker configuration, as well as, other configs within the rails app are dependent on certain environment varibles.
 Create a .env file in the root directory of app, and copy the content of .sample.env to it.

+* Before you do the next step, if you have postgresql running on your local machine on port 5432, turn off postgresql.

 * In the terminal, or bash, run the following:
     > * ```chmod -x setup.sh ```
     > * ```bash setup.sh```